dl-solarity/hardhat-zkit/README.md

 npx hardhat zkit make
 ```

-This command will install the newest compatible Circom compiler, compile the provided circuit, download the necessary `ptau` file regarding the number of circuit's constraints, build the required `zkey` and `vkey` files, and generate TypeScript object wrappers to enable full typization of signals and ZK proofs.
+This command will install the newest compatible Circom compiler, compile the provided circuit, download the necessary `ptau` file regarding the number of circuit's constraints and the proving system of choice, build the required `zkey` and `vkey` files, and generate TypeScript object wrappers to enable full typization of signals and ZK proofs.

 Afterward, copy the provided script to the `test` directory and run the tests via `npx hardhat test`.
 You will see that all the tests are passing!